 Axi does not offer any bonus for joining them.

-CMC Markets offer the most extensive range of CFDs among all online trading brokers we have reviewed.
+CMC Markets offer the most extensive range of CFDs among all the online trading brokers we have reviewed.
 In addition to Forex, the following CFDs are available:

 1. Indices 2.
 Hard and Soft Commodities 3.
 Shares 4.
 Treasuries 5.
 Cryptocurrencies